-The EU’s proposed Corporate Social Responsibility Directive (CSRD) introduces new sustainability reporting rules for listed or large companies.
+The EU’s Corporate Social Responsibility Directive (CSRD) introduces new sustainability reporting rules for listed or large companies.
 Reporting, though, is only the end of the story.
 Stories start with identifying the main characters.
 For CSRD, this means asking what sustainability topics play the biggest role in a company and take centre stage in its sustainability strategy.

 CSRD is redefining the way most companies currently answer this question.
 As a result, they will need to revise their sustainability strategy to comply with CSRD.
 The most significant change is the introduction of “double materiality”.

 Double materiality turns sustainability into a two-way street

 Materiality is a difficult word to indicate whether something is worth reporting on.
 Companies cannot focus on all possible sustainability topics.
 They can focus their efforts and resources by determining which are the most material issues.

 Most companies determine their CSR strategy by focusing on a few material topics where the organization has a larger environmental or social impact.
 For example, a production company might have identified climate mitigation as a material topic because of its CO2 emissions.
 This approach is called environmental & social materiality.

 CSRD considers this insufficient to determine your sustainability strategy.
 Only looking at a company’s impact on sustainability topics is like crossing the street while only considering the cars from one side.
 This would only work in a one-way street.
 However, sustainability issues can also present risks and opportunities to a company.
 It’s a two-way street where we need to consider both sides.
 This is double materiality.